aregtech/areg-sdk/README.md

 ## More than embedded

-With the rapid growth of the Internet of Things (_IoT_) technology market, many projects are faced with pulling together several technological solutions.
-Solutions that are not well chosen or thought through can create additional engineering, application development, and quality assurance difficulties in order to achieve goals.
-Technology change during any development phase is more difficult, more expensive, and sometimes impossible.
-Thus, there is a critical need to choose the right technology, architecture, and application frameworks in line with business needs.
+With the rapid growth of the Internet of Things (_IoT_), projects are faced with pulling together several technological solutions.
+Solutions that are not well chosen or thought through can create additional engineering, development, and quality assurance difficulties.
+Technology change during any development phase is more expensive, sometimes impossible.
+There is a critical need to choose the right technology, and frameworks in line with business needs.

-Billions of smart devices with embedded operating systems are connected in small and large networks.
+Billions of devices with embedded operating systems are connected in small and large networks.
 This requires robust solutions in the areas of network communications, device management, interoperability, data streaming, and communication protocols.
 AREG is a framework, where embedded applications do not need to adapt additional IoT mist computing enabling layers to increase the visibility in the network.
 This keeps the design and architecture of the entire embedded software homogeneous.

 ## Intelligent edge device

-In traditional cloud-based application development, data is sent and stored in a centralized cloud data center where data are analyzed and decisions are made.
-Due to bandwidth constraints and privacy concerns, moving big data from IoT devices to the cloud might be ineffective or not a feasible solution.
-In addition, the cloud is not able to provide ultra-low latency or location-aware services to develop time-sensitive and location-aware applications.
-To solve the issues of network communication latency and high bandwidth, data privacy and dispersion, there is a need to move computing power closer to the edge of the network, where data originate.
-The industry proposes edge-centric computing paradigms to address these issues.
-Where previously devices mainly collected and sent data for further computation, today smart devices are able to perform complex computations on-side.
-This extends cloud computing power by bringing and distributing services closer to the edge of the network.

-The mist computing paradigm is the distributing computing mechanism to the extreme edge where IoT devices are located (i.e. IoT devices themselves) in order to minimize the communication latency between IoT devices in milliseconds.
-It is the first computing location in the IoT-fog-cloud continuum.
-The proposal is to grant the IoT devices the capability of self-awareness in terms of self-organizing, self-managing and several self-* mechanisms so that IoT devices become fully autonomous and are able to operate continuously, even in the event of no available internet or an unstable connection.
-In mist computing, IoT devices may act not only as “thin clients”, but also as “thin servers” by enabling services accessed within the network where the data can be processed directly on the device itself.
+To address the issues of network communication latency and high bandwidth, data privacy and dispersion, the industry proposes edge-centric computing paradigms.
+The mist computing paradigm is the distributing computing mechanism to the extreme edge where IoT devices are located (i.e. IoT devices themselves) to minimize the communication latency between devices in milliseconds.
+The proposal is to grant the devices the capability of self-awareness so that IoT devices become fully autonomous and are able to operate continuously, even if no internet is available.
+In mist computing, IoT devices may act not only as “thin clients”, but also as “thin servers” by enabling services accessed within the network.

 The guiding principles of mist computing are:
 * The network of connected devices provides information, instead of simply data.
 * The network delivers only information that has been requested, and when it has been requested.
 * Devices create a dynamic system that works together using a subscriber-provider model.
 * Device applications are service providers that are accessible in the network to execute device specific or a narrow range of tasks.
-* Devices adapt to network configuration and information and dynamically discover data providers and available services before executing an application.
+* Devices adapt to network configuration, dynamically discover data providers and available services before trigger tasks.

-This concept of system architecture sufficiently reduces the amount of streaming data in the network and the devices use up to five time less energy for computing rather than for wireless communication.
+This concept of system architecture sufficiently reduces the amount of streaming data in the network and the devices use up to five times less energy for computing rather than for wireless communication.
 In mist computing, connected things can directly communicate with each other, bypassing any other network node, remaining autonomous and becoming an intelligent extension of the fog network.

 ## The file system structure